AxonFramework/AxonFramework/axon-4-api-changes.md

 * Renamed AbstractEventStorageEngine#getSerializer() to AbstractEventStorageEngine#getSnapshotSerializer()
 * Renamed SimpleEventHandlerInvoker#eventListeners() to SimpleEventHandlerInvoker#eventHandlers()

+### Command Message Routing

+Introduced the @RoutingKey annotation, which is an annotation of the @TargetAggregateIdentifier.
+Additionally, adjusted the AnnotationRoutingStrategy to check for a (meta-)annotated RoutingKey field i.o.
+@TargetAggregateIdentifier.

 ### Moved classes

 |                                 Axon 3                                        |                                  Axon 4                                    |